rsuhendra/shallow_water/README.md

 # shallow_water
-Shallow Water Equations Finite Difference
+Implementation of the Shallow Water Equations using Finite Difference techniques

 Authors: Carter Koehler and Richard Suhendra